GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Methodology

 \subsection{Prompt Modes}

-We include task instructions through two prompt modes: \emph{Instruction-Only} and \emph{Instruction + Examples} (illustrated in Fig.~\ref{fig:prompt-format}).
-Here, instruction refers to a collection of sentences that describes the task and labels, and prompt mode refers to the choice and arrangement of the three components (instruction, in-context examples, and test instance), which are prefaced by the words `Instruction', `Input', and `Output' as appropriate.
-These prompt modes are identical to the ones used in~\citet{mishra2021cross} (details in Appendix~\ref{app:template}).
-To obtain each kind of prompt, we concatenate the text from each of its components.
+We include instructions through two prompt modes: \emph{Instruction-Only} and \emph{Instruction + Examples} (illustrated in Fig.~\ref{fig:prompt-format}).
+Here, prompt mode refers to the choice and arrangement of the three components (instruction, in-context examples, and test instance).
+These prompt modes are also used in~\citet{mishra2021cross} (details in Appendix~\ref{app:template}).
+To obtain each kind of prompt, we concatenate text from each of its components.
 For example, the \emph{Instruction + Examples} prompt contains instructions, followed by examples, followed by the test instance.